CuriousTama/AudioPlayer/README.md

 I started this project on a whim without knowing a lot about audio programming, so I learn on the job.

 ### Goal :
-- Make an audio player library that support some base sound formats and the user can extend it without modifying the source code.
+- Make an audio player library that support some base sound formats and the user can extend it without modifying the base code.

 ### Problem encounters and how I have resolved them :
 - Process correctly Ogg and Mp3 files : use some dependencies.